sco0ter/babbler/xmpp-client/src/site/markdown/xep/muc.md

 List<ChatRoom> publicRooms = chatService.getPublicRooms();
 ```

-or second, creating a new chat room directly:
+or second - if you know an existing room or want to create a new one - creating a new chat room directly:

 ```java
 ChatRoom chatRoom = chatService.createRoom("myroom");